vashshawn/jsmc/README.md

 There's usually a copy of recent (vanilla) code running on `fknsrs.biz:25565` if you just want to kick the tires without installing anything.

-whiskers75/Miney code will be hosted as soon as someone can find a host.
+whiskers75/jsmc code will be hosted as soon as someone can find a host.

 Features
 --------

 * Plugins all the way down!
 * Cross platform (runs anywhere node.js does)!
+* Easy to expand
+* Protection system (whiskers75)
+* Player data saves (whiskers75)
+*

 Compatibility
 -------------

-The latest supported version of Minecraft client is <s>1.4.6</s> <s>1.4.7</s> 1.5.1!
+The latest supported version of Minecraft client is 1.5.2!
 (Thanks to superjoe30 and SomeoneWeird for the patches!)
+Please be aware that this project is very far from being a full Minecraft server - there are lots of holes!

 Installation
 ------------